kannibalox/pyrosimple/docs/pyrotorque-tutorial.md

 `/var/rtorrent/watch/` and any of its subdirectories.
-The torrents are loaded without being started, and every 15 minutes (as per `schedule`) the directory is checked for any torrents that haven't been loaded (in case they were added while pyrotorque or rTorrent wasn't running.
+The torrents are loaded without being started, and every 15 minutes (as per `schedule`) the directory is checked for any torrents that haven't been loaded (in case they were added while pyrotorque or rTorrent wasn't running).
 It also executes two user-defined commands via `cmd_custom_fields` to set the `loaded_by` and `tracker_alias` fields.
 Finally, `cmd_download_directory` sets the target directory to